ZcashFoundation/zebra/book/src/user/lightwalletd.md

 - For production setups `lightwalletd` requires a `cert.pem`.
 For more information on how to do this please [see here](https://github.com/zcash/lightwalletd#production-usage).

-- `lightwalletd` can run without the certificate (with the `-no-tls-very-insecure` flag) however this is not recommended for production environments.
+- `lightwalletd` can run without the certificate (with the `--no-tls-very-insecure` flag) however this is not recommended for production environments.

 With the cert in `./` and an empty `zcash.conf` we can start the sync with: